Many home gardeners are unaware of the importance of plant food and applying :

 When using organic or slow release fertilizer, apply four times annually.

 - At the start of winter

-If using a water-soluble chemical liquid fertilizer, apply lightly twice a month during the growing season (spring and summer) and once a month during the dormant season (fall and winter).
+If using a water-soluble liquid plant food, apply lightly twice a month during the growing season (spring and summer) and once a month during the dormant season (fall and winter).

 Take care not to fertilize only at the base of the hibiscus tree.
 Extend the fertilizer to the tree’s drip line to prevent a concentration of fertilizer all in one spot.